Oaxaca hummingbird

-The Oaxaca hummingbird or blue-capped hummingbird (Eupherusa cyanophrys) is a Endangered species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
+The Oaxaca hummingbird or blue-capped hummingbird (Eupherusa cyanophrys) is an endangered species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
 It is endemic to the Mexican state of Oaxaca.

 Taxonomy and systematics

 The Oaxaca hummingbird is monotypic.
 At times some authors have treated it as a subspecies of the white-tailed hummingbird (E. poliocerca) and others have treated both of them as subspecies of the stripe-tailed hummingbird (E. eximia).

 Description

 The Oaxaca hummingbird is 10 to 11 cm long and weighs 4.1 to 5.4 g.
 Both sexes have a straight black bill.
 Males have a violet-blue forehead, turquoise crown, and emerald green upperparts.
 Rufous secondaries show as a patch on the folded wing.
 Their central pair of tail feathers are green and the other four pairs whitish.
 Their underparts are glittering green with white undertail coverts.
 Females have green upperparts with a similar wing "patch" as the male's.
 Their central tail feathers are green and the others white with some dusky green.
 Their underparts are pale gray.